-Caution: If the record does not include the required elements listed above, the Toolkit will indicate that the record cannot be saved because one or more of the required fields is not completed.
-The uncompleted fields will be indicated in the error message.
-The required field(s) must be completed in order to save the record.
+Caution!
+If the record does not include one of the required elements, either the Date Expression or the Date Begin and Date End fields, the Toolkit will indicate that the record cannot be saved because one or more of the required fields is not complete.
+The Title and Object Type fields are recommended and a warning message is displayed when they are not complete, however the record will be saved even if they are empty.

-Basic steps for creating a digital object component description record
+Basic steps for creating a digital object component record